audriusrudalevicius/katacoda-scenarios/basics1/step5b.md

 `kubectl apply -f deployment.yaml`{{execute}}

-Check new deployed pod version
-`kubectl get po -l app=app1`{{execute}}
+Check if new pod is running and old is terminated `kubectl get po -l app=app1`{{execute}}

 Now our numbers are stored in persitent disk.
 As in this demo our peristend disk is dir on host, we can prove it stores data by finding that dir.